 - Data quality 1: Materials and energy flows are measured directly and the emissions calculated from them.
 Scope 1 emissions from refrigerants fall into this category. - Data quality 2: Another materials or energy flow is measured or recognised, and the emission levels are derived from this based on assumptions.
-Scope 1 emissions from heating and vehicle fuel consumption, scope 2 emissions from electricity and district heating and scope 3 emissions from purchased goods (category 1), capital goods (category 2), provision of energy (category 3), upstream and downstream transportation and distribution in Switzerland (categories 4 and 9), waste generated in operations (category 12) and investments (category 15) fall into this category. - Data quality 3: Emissions are estimated, with approximate values or empirical information used.
-Emissions from business travel (category 6), employee commuting (category 7), leased assets (category 8) and use of sold products (category 11), along with enabling effects or savings achieved using services from the sustainable ICT portfolio (scope 4), fall into this category.
+Included in this category are Scope 1 emissions from heating and vehicle fuel consumption, Scope 2 emissions from electricity and district heating and Scope 3 emissions from purchased goods (Category 1), capital goods (Category 2), provision of energy (Category 3), upstream and downstream transportation and distribution in Switzerland (Categories 4 and 9), waste generated in operations (Category 5), disposal of terminal devices (Category 12) and investments (Category 15). - Data quality 3: Emissions are estimated, with approximate values or empirical information used.
+This category includes emissions from business travel (Category 6), employee commuting (Category 7), leased assets (Category 8) and consumption by terminals (Category 11), along with enabling effects or savings achieved using services from the sustainable ICT portfolio (Scope 4).